cappelleemile/Restaurant-Website/README.md

 # 🍽️ Restaurant Website

-A sleek, responsive restaurant website with animations and effects.
+A sleek restaurant website with animations and effects.

 🚀 **Technologies used:**
 - HTML, CSS, JavaScript